 This indicates that no matter the precautions you may take to safeguard your mental health, like daily exercise, eating nutritious food, or meditating – you are still at a greater risk for a depression or anxiety disorder simply by nature of your environment.
 According to the study, elevated lead levels may trigger people who are predisposed to these conditions and the severity could be impacted as well as their response to treatment.
-Blood lead levels are generally lower in the United States population than they were in the 1900s, as we understand that lead is dangerous: lead pipes are no longer used in new buildings, we’ve removed lead from paint and gasoline.
+Blood lead levels are generally lower in the United States population than in the 1900s, as we understand lead is dangerous: lead pipes are no longer used in new buildings, we’ve removed lead from paint and gasoline.
 Clearly though, this is not enough.

 In the study’s limitations, it’s indicated that the measures for current blood lead levels do not take into account the lead that is stored in our bones.
-We most commonly think of calcium being stored in our bones (why we all drank so much milk to build strong bones!), but in reality all kids of different minerals are stored within our skeletons – which can be both good and bad.
-Bones trap lead, which does help to keep the lead out of our blood stream temporarily, but as we start to lose bone density due to age (exacerbated by poor diet), that lead has to go somewhere and leeches back into the blood.
+We commonly think of calcium being stored in our bones (why we all drank so much milk to build strong bones!), but in reality, all kids of different minerals are stored within our skeletons – which can be good and bad.
+Bones trap lead, which does help to keep the lead out of our bloodstream temporarily, but as we start to lose bone density due to age (exacerbated by poor diet), that lead has to go somewhere and leeches back into the blood.
 Lead can be stored in the bone for anywhere from years to decades.